canorve/EllipSect/docs/howto.md

 * Use grid on plot and increase resolution to 300 dots per inch:

 ```
-   ./EllipSect.py galfit.46 -grid -dpi 300
+   ./ellsec.py galfit.46 -grid -dpi 300
 ```

    ![A85 ](../img/A85.grid.png)

 * Same as above but popup window does not appear.
-Plots are directly saved in directory:
+Plot files are directly saved in directory:

 ```
-    ./EllipSect.py galfit.46 -grid -dpi 300 -noplot
+    ./ellsec.py galfit.46 -grid -dpi 300 -noplot
 ```

-* If the user desires to create their own plots, 'sbout' option will save the surface brightness vs. radius of the galaxy and the model in a file:
+* If the user desires to create their own plots, 'sbout' option will save the surface brightness data of the plots into a file:

 ```
-    ./EllipSect.py galfit.46 -sbout
+    ./ellsec.py galfit.46 -sbout
 ```

   EllipSect can also save the surface brightness data for individual components in separated files:

 ```
-    ./EllipSect.py galfit.46 -comp -sbout
+    ./ellsec.py galfit.46 -comp -sbout
 ```

 ### **Phot Examples**